stevearc/quicker.nvim/README.md

     -- Set to "unmodified" to only write unmodified buffers. autosave = "unmodified",
   },
-  highlight = {
+  -- Keep the cursor to the right of the filename and lnum columns constrain_cursor = true, highlight = {
     -- Use treesitter highlighting
     treesitter = true,